Agbekoya: The Agitators song

+by the application of cutting of heads.

 Aftermath

 The aftermath of the riots resulted in the removal of local government official administering the villages, removal of Baales, reduction in flat tax rate, end of the use of force for tax removal, increase in price of cocoa and the improving of roads leading to the villages.

 The government at the time agreed to these concessions.